jeremenichelli/personal-site/about/index.md

 title: About
 layout: default
 type: about
-excerpt: Born and raised in Argentina, currently working in New Relic as a Software Engineer and living in sunny Barcelona.
+excerpt: Jeremias is a developer, writer and speaker born in Argentina, currently working at New Relic as a Software Engineer in Barcelona.
 ---

-His interest in web development started back when he opened a website for the first time as a child and asked himself why it was so slow.
+His interest in web development started back when he opened a website for the first time as a kid and asked himself why it was so slow.

 > Cartoon Network website sucked back in the 90s

-He has worked in a wide spectrum of web projects.
-Mobile first sites, web applications and services and cool animated experiences, all written in JavaScript and Node.js, always with a keen eye on performance, user experience and best practices.
+He worked in a wide spectrum of web projects, from mobile first sites to modern web applications, web services and animated experiences, all of them using JavaScript and Node.js, always with a keen eye on user experience, performance and best practices.

-Lately he's been focusing on tooling and design systems.
+Lately he's been focusing in tooling and design systems.

 ## Experience

 Early in his career he worked on responsive sites for clients like **Microsoft** and **StateFarm**, focusing in accessibility, cross browsing compatibility and design consistency.

-In **OrderGroove** he helped build and maintain their core JavaScript applications with a keen eye on performance and code quality, all applying Agile methodologies.
+In **OrderGroove** he helped build and maintain their core JavaScript applications.

 > I'm experienced in accessible and mobile first sites as in various JavaScript frameworks and&nbsp;tooling

-He later was the technical lead and developer of cool animated projects for a large set of clients including **ESPN**, **Facebook**, **Pixar**, **Marvel** and **Oreo**.
+He later was a technical lead and developer of cool animated projects for a large set of clients including **ESPN**, **Facebook**, **Pixar**, **Marvel** and **Oreo**.

 After that, he joined **Typeform** as a front end engineer and became the lead of the design system project and initiatives around it.